AAO Renewal Information

 Key features of the renewal process

-- There is a section on the form to update personal details.
+- There’s a section on the renewal form to update personal details, residency status and disclosure of conflict of interests.

-- The applicant must provide a new and current National Police Check (NPC).
+- The applicant must provide a new and current National Police Check (NPC) when renewing after a five year appointment.

 - AAO identification card must be returned if the applicant is no longer working as an AAO.